BA (Hons)

 3 years full-time, 6 years part-time

-Watch videos about your course
+Watch videos about this course

 What you'll study

-Year 1 will introduce you to a dazzling array of ideas and practical disciplines that form the foundation for your three-year journey.
+Year 1 will introduce you to a dazzling array of ideas and disciplines that form the foundation for your three-year journey.

-In your first year you'll take the following compulsory modules:
+You'll take the following compulsory modules:

 Module title Credits